-You must be aware of your car’s worth, whether you plan to sell it privately or trade it in at a dealership.
-The last thing you want is to get ripped off because you don’t know how much your car is worth.
+You must be aware of your car’s worth, whether you plan to sell it with its accurate values to a private party or trade it in at a dealership.
+The last thing you want is to get ripped off because you don’t know how much your car is worth in the automotive industry.
 Values from NADA Guides become relevant in this context.

-However, there are a wide variety of vehicle assessment tools available.
+However, there are a wide variety of vehicle assessment tools available like Kelley Blue Book Values.
 Since their original form is as books, this term is commonly used to refer to them.
 Is there a recommended book value to utilize, given the abundance of choices?

 This article will examine NADA Guides, one of the most widely used car value estimators.
 We’ll take a quick look back at their origins and analyze the situations in which you should utilize their assessment tool.